tatomyr/object-diff/README.md

 document.body.appendChild(script);
 ```
 ## Test page
-You can test how it works at `https://tatomyr.github.io/objects-diff/`
+You can test how it works at <a href="https://tatomyr.github.io/objects-diff/">test page</a>

 ###### More example of objects to test:
 ```